 As you would expect of a wine growing region there are some culinary delights to behold, chief among them is Morimoto on Main Street in Napa.
 Best described as a fusion food restaurant, Morimoto's menu includes such delights as pork gyozo served with garlic chives and bacon foam to angry chicken served with roasted peppers.
 The table staff are attentive and knowledgeable, and steered me in the direction of Ishi Yaki Buri Bop — yellow tail on rice cooked at your table in a stone bowl and truly a gastronomic delight.

-Fed and watered, the following day, we headed back down the coast over the Golden Gate Bridge towards Monterey, our next stopping off point.
+Fed and watered, the following day, we headed back down the coast over the Golden Gate Bridge toward Monterey, our next stopping off point.

 Monterey and Carmel